ZhengYaheng/gitskills/README.md

 # gitskills
-Create a new branch quickly
+Create a new branch quickly and simple